A guide to making sure you get the right cover every time

 Air travel tips

-Flying long distance is the price we pay for travel to far-flung destinations, but there are a number of ways to reduce the discomfort and mind-numbing tedium that long haul flights can entail.
-These include:
+Flying long distance is one of the prices we pay for travel to far-flung destinations, but there are a number of ways to reduce the discomfort and mind-numbing tedium that long haul flights can entail.
+You might consider:

 - Do you have frequent flyer points?
 Using your frequent flyer points to upgrade from economy to a seat with a little more legroom.